Eldalie/DataViz/ProcessBook.md

 - [Ok] Exploratory data analysis: What viz have you used to gain insights on the data?
 - [] Designs: What are the different visualizations you considered?
 Justify the design decisions you made using the perceptual and design principles.
 - [Ongoing] Did you deviate from your initial proposal? (it’s ok)
-- [] Implementation: Describe the intent and functionality of the interactivevisualizations you implemented.
-Provide clear and well-referenced imagesshowing the key design and interaction elements.
+- [] Implementation: Describe the intent and functionality of the interactive visualizations you implemented.
+Provide clear and well-referenced images showing the key design and interaction elements.
 - [] Evaluation: What did you learn about the data by using yourvisualizations?
 How did you answer your questions?
 How well does your visualization work, and how could you further improve it?